MickaelWenicio/Mw-Money-Front/README.md

 After installing the dependencies, you can start the local development environment.
 Run the following command: <br>
 <code>npm run dev</code>

 This command will start the development server.
-Open your browser and navigate to <code>http://localhost:5173/mw-money</code> to view the application.